louisjensen/simple-logo-IDE/doc/DESIGN_PLAN.md

         * This traverses through the command tree and calls evaluateCommand() on every command in the tree.
         * This also satisfies having commands and can be extended by adding in new types or a number of parameters
     * getCommandTree()
-        * This is a method that the parser has that allows for the controller to see all of the commands registered by the parser.
+        * This is a method that the back_end.parser has that allows for the controller to see all of the commands registered by the back_end.parser.
         * This satisfies having commands
         * saveUserDefinedCommand()
         * When a user defines a command, stores it so that it can be called again.